Lord Tirek

 Lord Tirek (/ˈtɪrɛk/ TIRR-ek) is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
 He serves as a recurring antagonist throughout the series, first appearing in the fourth season finale.
 He is voiced by Mark Acheson.

 Lord Tirek is depicted as a powerful and malevolent centaur who seeks to absorb all magic in Equestria to gain ultimate power.
 As he drains magic from ponies, he grows larger and more powerful, transforming from a weak, elderly creature into a massive, intimidating beast.
 He is characterized by his red skin, human-like upper body, horse-like lower body, and his ability to steal magic through energy beams from his hands; according to the book The Art of Equestria, "because there are no humans in Friendship Is Magic, [Tirek's] head is more bull-like, with a goat's shaggy whiskers."

-The character is based on the original Tirek from the 1984 television special Rescue at Midnight Castle.
+The character is based on the original Tirac from the 1984 television special Rescue at Midnight Castle.